 - c.
 Existing decks that were legally established as of January 1, 2013, count as coverage and shall only qualify for this partial exemption if consistent with all approval criteria. - d.
 This exemption shall apply only to residential parcels with installed and maintained BMPs meeting TRPA requirements. - e.
-A deck shall be considered pervious if it has gaps that allow water to pass freely and in a distributed fashion to deck armoring underneath the deck meeting BMP requirements in the BMP Handbook. - f.
-This exemption shall not exempt more than five percent of the total amount of non-sensitive land on a parcel or project area, or 750 square feet per parcel, whichever is less, provided that the pervious deck meets BMP requirements and is located on non-sensitive land. - g.
-If decking qualifies for a partial exemption, applicants may determine which portion of the deck is exempt and which portion is not.
+A deck shall be considered pervious if it has gaps that allow water to pass freely and in a distributed fashion consistent with the criteria below to deck armoring underneath the deck meeting BMP requirements in the BMP Handbook.